annagabain/Mom-Calculator/README.md

 The site’s goal is to provide a easy-to-use tool to simplify budgeting tasks.
 - The site’s goal is to provide easily digestible data representations that lead to user actionable insights.

-(EDIT LATER ---> Potential features to include:
+Potential features to include:

-Pattern matching functionality
-A score tracking system
+- A score tracking system - balance green yellow red
-The ability to play against the computer
+- The ability to manupulate numbers
-A score tracking system
-Images to support the correct/incorrect answers
+- Images to support the correct/incorrect answers
-User can create a username
+- User can create a username
-Feedback
+- Feedback - "You tend to overspend/save/manage just right this month"
-Charting functionality to represent the data easily digestible manner Supporting facts surrounding the data and any insights gleaned from the data)
+- Charting functionality to represent the data easily digestible manner - with google graphs
+- Supporting facts surrounding the data and any insights gleaned from the data - suggestions to optimise costs (e.g, you can buy baby clothes from the local second hand; cook more, take-out less)

 ## Project To Do List